Six Flags Hurricane Harbor Concord: History

 The park was originally opened as Waterworld USA Concord in 1995.
 It was the sister park to the nearby Waterworld USA Sacramento.
 On October 25, 1996, Premier Parks announced that they would purchase both parks from FRE, Inc. for an undisclosed amount.
 Following the purchase of Marine World Africa USA (now Six Flags Discovery Kingdom), which was located between both parks, this made for deals so that season passes to Marine World also worked at the Waterworld USA parks.

 After Premier Parks purchased the Six Flags chain in April 1998 and eventually rebranded as Six Flags, Inc. in 2000, a majority of the parks owned by the company went under the Six Flags brand.
 Both Waterworld USA parks remained under their original names, being deemed as "Members of the Six Flags Family".
 In February 2005, Six Flags announced that the park would be renamed as Six Flags Waterworld Concord for the 2005 season.

 In June 2006, the park was one of eight properties put up for sale by Six Flags.
 On January 11, 2007, PARC Management purchased the park alongside six other properties for $312 million, of which they transferred ownership to CNL Lifestyle Properties and began operating the parks for CNL, of which the park ditched the Six Flags brand and was renamed Waterworld California.
 The sister park, which ditched the Six Flags brand for the 2006 season and became simply Waterworld Sacramento, separated after Six Flags announced in April 2006 that it would not renew its lease with the park's owners.

 Beginning in 2009, Palace Entertainment began to operate the park for CNL.
 In November 2016, CNL sold its recreational assets, including Waterworld, to EPR Properties.
 Palace Entertainment continued to manage Waterworld.
-Premier Parks, LLC. reacquired managing Waterworld California in January of 2017 and on April 27, 2017, Six Flags announced it would take over the park's operations from Premier Parks, LLC., reverting the operations back to its former owner.
+Premier Parks, LLC. reacquired managing Waterworld California in January 2017 and on April 27, 2017, Six Flags announced it would take over the park's operations from Premier Parks, LLC., reverting the operations back to its former owner.
 On February 22, 2018, Six Flags announced the name of the park would change to Six Flags Hurricane Harbor Concord.

 Due to the COVID-19 pandemic, Six Flags announced a suspension of operations across the company on March 13, 2020.
-In early August, the water park announced on their social media that the 2020 operating season had been canceled for the year.
+In early August, the water park announced on their social media that the 2020 operating season had been canceled for the year due also to closure of theme parks because of two stay-at-home orders issued by California Governor Gavin Newsom.
 This was the first season for the water park to not operate since its inception in 1995.
 On May 22, 2021, the park reopened to members and one week later, the general public was also welcomed back.